 The following is the final part of a six-part series on wireless security.
 Each tip is excerpted from the Cisco Press book, Network Security First-step by Tom M. Thomas.
-Check back frequently for the next installment, or go to the main
+Check back frequently for the next installment, or go to the main series page for all installments.

 Essential wireless hacking tools